-Topics: U.S. Latinx and or Caribbean Literature and Culture
+Topics in US Latinx and/or Caribbean Literature and Culture

 Instructor